Dissolving the Marriage with a Missing Spouse:

 - If the court accepts the petition, the next step is to serve it by publication, giving at least 40 days notice of the hearing date.

 On the hearing date, the petitioner will present his or her evidence to prove petition.
 The court will then determine if the petitioner presented sufficient proof to dissolve the marriage.

 Following dissolution under DRL 220 and 221, the spouse is free to remarry.
 Should the missing spouse reappear, the new marriage remains valid.
 However, as this proceeding addresses only the status of the marriage, all remaining issues such as support and division of property are considered unresolved, and could be subject to later litigation should the missing spouse return.

-The article "Dissolving the Marriage with a Missing Spouse Enoch Arden Divorces" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "Dissolving the Marriage with a Missing Spouse Enoch Arden Divorces" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.